motn/songP2/DesignSong.md

 - A server(might be a laptop) should be set up to provide service to users if the Database is involved.

-(2)
+- Our App is only applied to android devices, which means iphone/ipad users will not have access to this App.
+- We will test this App on limited kinds of emulators and real android devices due to hardware constraints.

-The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to users' requirements.
+- The interface should be intuitive and easy to use for users, and the amount of functionalities on the android devices should be limited to user requirements.

 ### 1.3 System Environment